PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: -- A long document summarization dataset

 Given the characteristics listed above, \thedataset can be used for the following tasks:

 \begin{enumerate}

-\item Summarizing long documents to get the most relevant opinions of the individuals: The transcript can be used to extract the main individuals involved in the public hearing and their opinions.
-The extracted data can be compared with the metadata in the dataset.
+\item Summarizing long documents to extract the most relevant opinions of the individuals: the transcript can be used to identify the main participants in the public hearing and their opinions, which can then be compared with the metadata provided in the dataset.

-\item Writing a journalistic article using a set of metadata: In this case, the metadata can be used as input for a pipeline to write an article, which should be compared with the article available in the dataset.
+\item Writing a news article from the metadata: the metadata can serve as input for a pipeline that writes an article, which can be compared to the one provided in the dataset.

-\item Writing a journalistic article using a long document: The transcript can be used in a pipeline to write a journalistic article, which can be compared with the article available in the dataset.
+\item Writing a journalistic article using a long document: the transcript can be used to write a news article, which can be compared with the one available in the dataset.

 \end{enumerate}